 There is also abundant access to outdoor activities such as walking, cycling, and horse riding, which is fantastic for physical fitness.

 I’ve also found that my mental health has improved since moving to the rural area due to lower stress levels.
-My rural life has decreased my blood pressure and medications for it.
+My rural living has decreased my blood pressure and medications for it.

 6. Connecting In Nature